Nickx58/faang/README.md

 They all are watching me.
 They all are laughing at me.
 I have to speak for myself.

 I will answer them shortly.

+1st Aug 2025, I have started my timer.
+I think I have 8 months in total anything above 8 months will be the gold for me.
+I'm doing one commitment with me, I will give my 100%.
+This is the last dance or last chance.
+I will make sure I left no stone overturned this time.
+Everyone said to me I cannot code and I will prove them wrong.
+I can do this.

+Let's go....
+Nisha Mumma this efforts is for you.